 Medical Student Education

-Our department interacts with the students even during the first year of medical school.
+The Department of Anesthesiology & Perioperative Medicine interacts with medical students even during the first year of medical school.
 Many in our faculty teach and facilitate a variety of educational offerings in pharmacology and physiology.
 In securing relationships with the students early in their graduate training, we have been able to foster many successful mentorships and career guidance.
 These positive interactions have annual yields in the form of consistent numbers of fantastic applicants into our specialty.

-Under the supervision of Dr. Richard Wissler, students have an opportunity to spend two weeks on the OB floor gaining exposure to analgesia for labor and anesthesia for cesarean sections.
+Under the supervision of Dr. Melissa Kreso, students have an opportunity to spend two weeks on the OB floor gaining exposure to analgesia for labor and anesthesia for cesarean sections.
 Daily conferences allow the student to participate in discussions with faculty and residents about the anesthetic implications of the parturient.

-The Hemodynamic Monitoring elective supervised by Dr. Iannoli is a one week elective that focuses on teaching the student about the monitors used to assess the dynamic cardiovascular pathophysiologic changes during cardiac anesthesia.
+Hemodynamic Monitoring is a one week elective supervised by Dr. Heather Lander.
+While involved with an extremely busy cardiac surgical service, students will participate in highly intensive learning about the monitors used to assess the dynamic cardiovascular pathophysiologic changes during cardiac anesthesia.